-Upon approval by the department and the Oregon Writing Project Collaborative, up to 3 hours of Graduate level credit is allowed toward the Certificate in the Teaching of Writing from approved National Writing Project Institutes at accredited graduate schools.
+Upon approval by the department, transfer of up to 3 hours credit is allowed toward the Teaching English to Speakers of Other Languages Endorsement program from accredited graduate schools.
 Students must have earned a grade of B or better for a course to be considered for transfer.
 Transferability of credits earned at this institution and transferred to another is at the discretion of the receiving institution.
-Students should consult the registrar's office for information on eligibility of transfer credit.
+Consult the registrar's office for information on eligibility of transfer credit.

-Of the 15 hours required for the Certificate in the Teaching of Writing program, a minimum of 12 hours must be taken in resident study at George Fox University.
-All work leading to the Certificate must be completed within seven years from the time of matriculation.
-Extension of this limit requires approval of the Graduate Teaching and Leading (GTL) Faculty and the Oregon Writing Project Collaboratve.
+Of the 15 hours required for the Teaching English to Speakers of Other Languages Endorsement program, a minimum of 12 hours must be taken in resident study at George Fox University.
+All work leading to the endorsement must be completed within seven years from the time of matriculation.
+Extension of this limit requires approval of the Graduate Teaching and Leading (GTL) Faculty.
 However, only one such extension may be considered due to special circumstances, such as ill health.
-Reinstatement to the program after withdrawal requires Admissions Committee and Oregon Writing Project Collaborative action and may subject the student to additional requirements for the degree.
+Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.

-The Certificate in the Teaching of Writing program is generally 2 years in length with 15 semester hours of course work required as a minimum for graduation.
+The Teaching English to Speakers of Other Languages Endorsement program is generally 2 years in length with 15 semester hours of course work required as a minimum for graduation.
+Of the total hours required for the program, 13 are in ESOL/bilingual courses and 2 hours of practica.